 - All There in the Manual: The official site has a list of all of Lucy's ancestors and their history, all the way from Fenella.

 - Babies Make Everything Better: In the end, Lucy breaks the curse and is free to live her life with her new child, who she names Dawn to represent the new beginning.

 - Baleful Polymorph: Ryland is transformed from a manticore to a housecat.
 He gets used to it, though.

-- Chekhov's Gun: Walker's truck in the second book.
+- Chekhov's Gun: Walker's truck in the third book.
 Originally, Fenella just is very interested in machines and wants to learn to ride it, as well as spend some alone time with Walker.
 She later uses it to try and kill the dog, Pierre, to solve the second task - and accidentally crashes it into Leo, which does complete the second task.

 - Earn Your Happy Ending: Completing "impossible" tasks definitely qualifies as earning the happy ending.

 - Evil-Detecting Dog: Pierre can smell that Ryland is faerie, rather than a normal cat.